duration

 duration: [Y, MO, D, h, mi, s] = datevec (DT)

-DV = datevec (DT)
+DV = datevec (DT) returns an numeric matrix

 whose rows represent each element in DT and each column corresponds